 Send a message from your email account to the test address using the same subject and content that you would send to any of your usual recipients

 Go back to the Mail Tester page and click on Check your score

-Scroll down the score page and expand each section to find specific recommendations to improve deliverability.
-Make sure to follow them!
+Scroll down the score page and expand each section to find specific recommendations to improve deliverability

-That’s it, after completing these steps, your emails should reach your user's inbox as fast as possible 📫
+That’s it!
+After completing the above steps, your emails should properly reach your recipients 📫